 Understanding how and when attorney fess are awarded in trademark infringement lawsuits can become an important issue so you can assess liability and participate in settlement discussions.
 In the article, we will explore how and when attorney fees can be awarded in a trademark infringement lawsuit.

-What sometimes is forgotten is the fact that an unsuccessful Plaintiff may face damages of its own.
-Trademark owners and trademark infringement lawyers must remember that a Plaintiff may ultimately be liable for damages in a trademark infringement case.
+One of the most common misconceptions about an award of fees is that the door swings both ways.
+Not only might the Defendnats have attorney fee exposure, but Plaintiff may ultimately be liable for damages in a trademark infringement case.
 The Lanham Act authorizes that “The court in exceptional cases may award reasonable attorney fees to the prevailing party.”
 See 15 USC 1117(a).
+Plaintiffs often leverage attorney fees as part of damages, and as leverage in settlement.
 Defendants can also avail themselves of this provision.

 Depending upon the Circuit Court for the underlying case, the standard for an exceptional case so as to warrant ordering of attorneys’ fees to either party was historically difficult to meet.
 This may have recently changed now that the Ninth Circuit has clarified what some others (such as the Fifth Circuit, which controls Texas, and Sixth Circuit, which controls Michigan) have been following.
 In particular, in SunEarth, Inc. v.
 Sun Earth Solar Power Co., Ltd., the Ninth Circuit has stated that:

 an ‘exceptional’ case is simply one that stands out from others with respect to the substantive strength of a party’s litigating position (considering both the governing law and the facts of the case) or the unreasonable manner in which the case was litigated.